Adding a new child

 To add a new child (or edit, archive or delete an existing one) you will need to be a User with Manage module permissions for the Children module.
 If you only have 'Use' permissions you will only be able to view, report on or export data for the module.
 In the Children section of the Children click the Add child button.

 On the Add child pop up you can now fill in the various fields of child and parent information.
 The minimum information required that constitutes a valid child record is First Name and Last Name and Parent Contact (who may or may not be in your Address Book - see next section).
 The child's First Name is typically their Known as name - there's an optional field in the module's settings for Formal Name - see later in this article.

-For each child being added, you must Link them to a contact - typically a parent, but other Relationship options are provided.
+For each child being added, you can Link them to a contact - typically a parent, but other Relationship options are provided.
 You can either link to a contact In the Address Book - and use the Contact 'search' to select and link them...

 In addition to a wide range of standard child fields, ChurchSuite provides a number of optional fields that you can easily enable or disable in the Children module's settings.
 The module's settings are accessed via the cogwheels icon in the top-right corner of the module (accessible to Administrators and Users with "Manage module" permissions).
 Click to Edit to make changes to optional fields.

 Disabling an optional field will prevent that field from being used throughout the platform, including any reporting that references that field and any Smart Tag conditions for that field.
 Any data in that disabled optional field will persist but is hidden from view/use.

 Top Tip! - Formal names and 'known as' names